spatie/typescript-transformer/docs/dtos/class-property-processors.md

 }
 ```

-Or you could also return a PHPDocumenter type:
+Or using a PHPDocumenter type:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor